Vote on November 24, 2024 The most important facts about the Efas health reform

 Proponents expect the bill to remove false incentives, namely because there will be fewer hospital stays and later admissions to nursing homes.
 From the point of view of health insurance companies, hospital stays are currently attractive because the cantons also pay for inpatient treatment.
 In addition, the coordination of care is improving, especially for the chronically ill.
 According to a study commissioned by the federal government, this could save up to 440 million francs a year in the best-case scenario.
 The fact that more treatments will be carried out on an outpatient basis will reduce premiums by around two billion francs in the year of introduction.

 The cantons wanted long-term care to be included in the proposal.
 According to the Conference of Cantonal Governments, this means that the health insurance funds will help to cover the cost development in nursing homes.
-However, this would not place a greater burden on premium payers, as the cantons, for their part, would share the cost growth in the outpatient sector and for medication with their contributions.
+However, this would not place a greater burden on premium payers, as the cantons, for their part, would contribute to cost growth in the outpatient sector and for medication.

 What the opponents say